vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/005/08_pravAchyaM_vachasaH.md

 Pāda c contains another hapax, atharyàḥ.
 This is generally taken as the gen. sg.

 of a fem. atharī́-, often interpr. as a female animal, whose tooth is the object of comparison with Agni’s flame.
-See, e.g., Old’s extensive disc. ad VII.1.1 (Noten II, p.
+See, e.g., Oldenberg’s extensive disc. ad VII.1.1 (Noten II, p.

 2), where he tentatively opts for a mare.
 Hoffmann suggests rather (registered in EWA I.805) that it belongs with atharvī́- ‘following the way’ (athar-vī́) (I.112.10), with the loss of v on metrical grounds, while WG take it simply as a fem. -ī-stem to áthar-, which they take as a root noun cmpd *h2at-h2ar-íh2, and tr.
 ‘Wegzieherin’.